 Medical transcription is an important part of health care administration.
 Physicians and other medical professionals dictate audio files describing the patients they see, their diagnosis and treatment.
-The audio files used to be recorded on tape cassettes, which would be typed by a medical transcriptionist.
-Currently, the audio files are recorded electronically, and a speech recognition software is used to create a draft of the patient's record.
+The audio files used to be recorded on cassette tapes, which would be typed by a medical transcriptionist.
+Currently, the audio files are recorded electronically, and speech recognition software is used to create a draft of the patient's record.

 Speech recognition software makes a lot of errors when trying to interpret human speech.
 Medical transcription editors listen to the recorded dictation and correct mistakes, so that the patient's record perfectly reflects the diagnosis and treatment.